brainstormforce/wp-spectra/README.md

 1. /assets/screenshots/1.png

 ## Changelog ##

+### x.x.x ###
+* Fix: Content Timeline - Resolved an issue in which the user-defined icon would not appear on new timeline items in the editor.

 ### 2.6.9 - TUESDAY, 27th June 2023 ###
 * Improvement: Post Grid - Added the option for normal pagination to disable Ajax-based pagination.